mnelson4/printmyblog/readme.txt

 == Changelog ==
 = 3.27.0 May 13, 2024 =
-* Enhancement: to facilitate styling articles and hiding certain elements, add CSS classes "pmb-post-id", "pmb-post-author", "pmb-post-author", "pmb-post-date", "pmb-post-categories", "pmb-post-url-wrapper".
-* Bugfix: for Quick print, fix an error that prevented the "print" button from being enabled when there was an error processing certain videos.
 * Feature: significant German translations contributed by Torben Bertram of https://archiv-wintermoor.de/
 * Feature: for Pro Print Haller Design, allow using a featured image for the header
+* Feature: for Pro Print Haller and Mayer Designs, add section template "Full Column Content" which omits article header info but leave the content in columns
+* Bugfix: for Quick print, fix an error that prevented the "print" button from being enabled when there was an error processing certain videos.
 * Bugfix: for Pro Print Haller Design when printing from the browser, remove duplicate header; all elements with class "pmb-pro-only" get removed when printing using the browser
 * Bufix: for Pro Print, allow changing a design setting to blank (eg the Haller Design's subtitle)
+* Enhancement: to facilitate styling articles and hiding certain elements, add CSS classes "pmb-post-id", "pmb-post-author", "pmb-post-author", "pmb-post-date", "pmb-post-categories", "pmb-post-url-wrapper".

 = 3.26.3 January 29, 2024 =
 * Enhancement: update select2 Javascript library to 4.0.13 to improve compatibility with other plugins that also use it